KaranPal130/transfers-system/README.md

-# Transfers System – Triple-A Assessment
+# Transfers System

-This project is an internal transfers system built in Go, designed as part of the Triple-A assessment.
+This project is an internal transfers system built in Go, designed as part of the assessment.
 It provides a RESTful API for account management and money transfers, backed by a PostgreSQL database.
 The system is production-ready, well-documented, and includes interactive Swagger API docs.

 ## Features
 - **Account Creation**: Create new accounts with an initial balance.